revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 Each card is an ordinary TypeScript object with an ID, title, description, workflow status, numeric order, priority, story points, assignees, tags, and a due date.

 The important architectural decision is that we will **not** store a separate array inside every column.
-The application owns one canonical flat array:
+A RevoGrid Planning model owns one canonical flat array:

 ```ts
 TaskCard[]